Travel bans under the Trump administrations

 As the president of the United States, Donald Trump has taken several executive actions restricting entry into the United States by certain foreign nationals.
-His first-term travel bans affected seven of the 49 Muslim-majority countries, were challenged in court, and were criticized by his opponents as targeting Muslim nationals.
+His first-term travel bans mainly affected 7 countries, all of which are among the 49 Muslim-majority countries; these bans were challenged in court, and were criticized by his opponents as targeting Muslim nationals.
+In his first term, President Trump signed three executive orders implementing a travel ban.
+In June 2018, the Supreme Court ruled in Trump v.
+Hawaii that Trump's travel ban was constitutional.

 Most were subsequently revoked by Joe Biden in 2021.
 In January 2025, during his second term, Trump signed an executive order aimed at developing new travel restrictions for national security.
 A second travel ban went into effect on June 9, 2025.

 Comments during 2016 presidential campaign

 On December 2, 2015, a terrorist attack, consisting of a mass shooting and an attempted bombing, occurred at the Inland Regional Center in San Bernardino, California, United States.
 On December 7, 2015, as a candidate for president, Donald Trump, called for "a total and complete shutdown of Muslims entering the United States until our country's representatives can figure out what the hell is going on."
 His comments were condemned by several of his competitors for the Republican nomination, including Chris Christie, Jeb Bush, Marco Rubio, and Lindsey Graham, as well as by several Republican state party chairmen, civil rights activist Ibrahim Hooper of the Council on American-Islamic Relations (CAIR), and Democratic candidates for president Bernie Sanders and Martin O'Malley.